|

 releasing Webb's underground classic, "It Came From Nashville," which

 is still in print.
-During the decade of the 1980's, a tune Dan
+During the decade of the 1980's, a tune I

 co-wrote with Kix Brooks, "Modern Day Romance," became a number

 1 record for The Nitty Gritty Dirt Band.
-Other Tyler hits from
+Other hits from

 that era include "Twenty Years Ago" (Kenny Rogers) and "Baby's